 Coronavirus (COVID-19) Response & Information

-On Thursday, April 17, 2020, one month will have passed since Governor Kim Reynolds formally declared a State of Public Health Disaster Emergency in Iowa.
+On Friday, July 17, 2020, four months will have passed since Governor Kim Reynolds formally declared a State of Public Health Disaster Emergency in Iowa.
 It was the first of several declarations that would be issued in the following weeks that closed businesses, limited public gatherings and took other steps to prevent the spread of COVID-19.
 A lot has happened since then.
-Every single person in our community and region has been affected by this economically.
-Tragically, some have been affected personally, because they or a loved one has contracted COVID-19.
+Everyone has been affected in some way.
 Above all else, everyone involved with the Johnston Economic Development Corporation wishes for the health and safety of every person in our community and extended families.
-We encourage everyone to continue the recommended best practices for social distancing, hand-washing, and … all of it.
-We are grateful for the work of our health care providers, first responders, and anyone who is performing an essential function.
+We encourage everyone to continue the recommended best practices for social distancing, hand-washing, and yes, wearing some type face covering when going to the store or being in a group setting.
+Consider this to be an act of being polite if nothing else.

-Johnston Economic Development Corporation is monitoring the impact of Coronavirus (COVID-19) on our local business community.
-It has long been our mission to foster growth and economic development in Johnston, and during these uncertain times, we are committed to helping businesses and employees combat the effects of COVID-19.
+Meanwhile Johnston Economic Development Corporation will continue to work to support development and to communicate best practices for reopening and keeping everyone safe.
 On this page, we have compiled a list of programs and resources, and we will continue to update this list as additional resources become available.

-The initiative has been organized by Polk County, the Greater Des Moines Partnership and the City of Des Moines with financial support coming from area cities (including Johnston and Urbandale) and from area businesses.
-The Johnston City Council has pledged $50,000.00 to the effort, which will be matched by resources from Polk County and the private sector contributors.
-JEDCO has pledged $2,500.00 to the cause as well.
+Applications for assistance were accepted until May 20, 2020, and then were reviewed by Iowa Center for Economic Success.
+The initiative was organized by Polk County, the Greater Des Moines Partnership and the City of Des Moines with financial support coming from area cities (including Johnston and Urbandale).
+The Johnston City Council had pledged up to $50,000.00 to the effort, and those funds were matched by resources from Polk County and private sector contributors.
+JEDCO also contributed $2,500.00 to the cause.

 Resources for the Business Community